Suspect in Fatal Crash Was Free on Bail by Freedom Fund in Another Drug Case

 Police learned that the Rogue had been stolen Feb.
 8 in St. Paul and was also bearing incorrect plates at the time of the crash.

-When officers spoke to Chase the next morning at the hospital, they noticed redness on both of Chase's consistent with a steering wheel airbag being deployed and leaving burns on his arms.
+When officers spoke to Chase the next morning at the hospital, they noticed redness on both of Chase’s arms consistent with a steering wheel airbag being deployed and leaving burns on his arms.

 After being advised of his rights, Chase agreed to speak to investigators.
 Chase told investigators that he had been living out of the Rogue for about two weeks with four other people, including Stone, Stone’s sister, another woman and another man.
 He said he didn’t know where it came from, but he assumed it was stolen and denied knowing who stole the Rogue.

-Chase said the five of them drove to Northeast and bought methamphetamine and heroin on the morning of the crash.
-He told investigators that they drove around all day smoking the they had purchased.
+Chase said the five of them drove to Northeast Minneapolis and bought methamphetamine and heroin on the morning of the crash.
+He told investigators that they drove around all day smoking the drugs they had purchased.

 Chase maintained to investigators that he had not been driving and that he was in the rear driver’s side seat.